Skip to content

 Response handling

-• Use assessment.overallStatus as the top-level business outcome.
+• Use top-level overallStatus as the business outcome.

-• Use flags[] for machine-readable policy triggers (code, severity, category).
+• Use issues[] for machine-readable policy triggers (code, severity, category).

-• Read semanticContext as explainability context (mostly relevant in full mode).
+• Read semanticSignals as explainability context (mostly relevant in full mode).

 • See API Reference > Assessment Checks and Codes for the complete check/code matrix.